Digital Identity Systems

 The Seventeen Chens 2171

-All fork transactions were eventually voided, but not before three Chen-forks had disappeared into the black market with significant corporate assets.
-At least two are believed to still be operating under assumed identities.
+Three major contracts were invalidated.
+Two were upheld because the forks' signatures were legally indistinguishable from the original's.
+At least two Chen-forks disappeared into the black market with significant corporate assets and are believed to still be operating under assumed identities.

 The Voss Authentication Crisis 2183

-Two Helena Vosses.
+Helena Voss was briefly incapacitated during a medical procedure.
+Her authorized fork activated per standard Executive Continuity protocol.
+When Voss recovered, two Helena Vosses existed.
 Both with identical Neural Continuity Chains up to the moment of forking.
 Both with identical memories, identical personalities, identical conviction that they were the original.
-The Eternal Registry couldn't distinguish between them.
-Nexus terminated the fork.

 Resurrection Fraud